macmade/xcode-coveralls/README.md

                      (defaults to /usr/bin/gcov)
-        --include    Paths to include from the sources --exclude    Paths to exclude from the sources --service    The service name to use
+        --include    Paths to include from the sources --exclude    Paths to exclude from the sources --project    Path to the Xcode project file, if not at the directory root --service    The service name to use
                      (defaults to 'travis-ci')
         --id         The service job ID